LKS-CHART/blog/.github/pull_request_template.md

 [ ] Abbreviations are expanded/explained.

-[ ] The Rmd file header contains the post title, post description, and author information.
+[ ] The Rmd file header contains the post title, post description, author information, and categories.